stormpat/CryptoCoin/README.md

 If you want please test against various coins and issue a PR if there is some improvements.

+###Requirements

+Requires GMP or bcmath extension (GMP preferred for better performance)

 ###About

-This lib generates public/private keys for various cryptocurrencies.
+This lib generates public/private key pairs for various cryptocurrencies.
 Currently supported currencies are:

 - [Bitcoin](http://bitcoin.org/)